Tuesday, July 30, 2013

 Tiramisu is a little dry.
 I like a bit more moisture.

-As boring as I may have made this sound, I actually quite like what we had here tonight.
+As boring as I might have made this sound, I actually quite like what we had here tonight.

 Saturday, July 20, 2013